adambard/learnxinyminutes-docs/java.html.markdown

 Multi-line comments look like this.
 */

-// Import Packages
-import java.util.ArrayList;
+// Import ArrayList class inside of the java.util package import java.util.ArrayList;
-// Import all "sub-packages"
+// Import all classes inside of java.lang package import java.lang.*;
-import java.lang.Math.*;

 // Inside of the learnjava class, is your program's
 // starting point.
 The main method.